l0cks-acab/KOTH/README.md

 # KOTH (King of the Hill) Plugin

 The KOTH (King of the Hill) plugin for Rust allows server administrators to create and manage King of the Hill events.
 Participants compete to capture and hold a designated area to earn points.
-The player with the most points at the end of the event wins and gains access to a locked crate containing configurable items.
+The player with the most points at the end of the event wins and gains access to a hackable locked crate containing configurable items.
 Participants can also earn points by killing other players within the event zone.

 ## Features

 - Create KOTH events at specified locations or at the admin's current location.
 - Automatically start KOTH events at a configurable interval.
 - Award points to participants for staying in the event zone and for killing other players.
-- Display a GUI scoreboard showing the top participants.
 - Teleport players near the KOTH event with a command.
-- Reward the winner with access to a locked crate containing configurable items.
+- Reward the winner with access to a hackable locked crate containing configurable items.
 - Prevent non-winners and non-participants from looting the crate.
+- Ensure the hackable locked crate cannot be damaged.
+- Display a visible barrier around the event zone.

 ## Commands